Morning, Tuesday, 8th September 2020

 Engagement with policy officials at this conference

 Westminster Food & Nutrition Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: Defra; the Food Standards Agency; DfID; and the Republic of Ireland Department of Agriculture, Food and the Marine.
+This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: the Food Standards Agency; Defra; DFID and the Department of Agriculture, Food and the Marine.